qwertie/home/misc/Atlas-Shrugged-summary.md

 > "No."

-"Well ... well, I guess the blame is ours.
+> "Well ... well, I guess the blame is ours.
 That's what I wanted to tell you — that we know we're to blame. [...]
 We've been unfair to you, we've made you suffer, we've used you and given you no thanks in return.
 We're guilty, Henry, we've sinned against you, and we confess it. [...]
 Will you find it in your heart to forgive us?"

 > "What is it you want me to do?" he asked, in the clear, flat tone of a business conference.

 > "I don't know! [...]
 But that's not what I'm talking of right now. [...]
-It's your feeling that I'm begging you for, Henry— just your feeling — even if we don't deserve it.
+It's your feeling that I'm begging you for, Henry — just your feeling — even if we don't deserve it.
 You're generous and strong. [...]
 Will you forgive us?"

 > The look of terror in her eyes was real. [...]
 But he was through with granting respect to any terms other than his own.